CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/non_generic_collections_assessment.md

 The data flow within `BaseCollectionT.cs` and `ObservableListT.cs` is straightforward: all collection operations (add, remove, clear, enumerate, etc.) are ultimately handled by the internal generic `List<T>` instance.

-Dependencies for `ConsmicLexicon.Foundation.xCollections.csproj` include `ConsmicLexicon.Foundation.xLinq.csproj` and `ConsmicLexicon.Foundation.xGenerics.csproj`, indicating a reliance on other core utility modules, which are themselves likely generic-focused.
+Dependencies for `ConsmicLexicon.Foundation.Structures.csproj` include `ConsmicLexicon.Foundation.Structures.Linq.csproj` and `ConsmicLexicon.Foundation.xGenerics.csproj`, indicating a reliance on other core utility modules, which are themselves likely generic-focused.

 ## Concerns and Potential Issues